 What type of design inspires you at the moment?

 Anything that seems to have come from another plane of existence.
 An artist who has travelled into their subconscious and brought something back that no-one else has seen before.
-HR GIger, Moebius and Alex Grey are examples.
-I have no interest in trends in design.
+Moebius and Alex Grey are examples.

 How would you describe your tastes?

-Gothic futurism, psychedelic, mystical, childish, mess, Victorian, sacred, occult, neon, desert, ancient, laser.
+Gothic futurism, eco, psychedelic, mystical, messy, Victorian, sacred, occult, neon, desert, ancient, laser.

 What type of project do you enjoy working on?

-I am happiest in the creation of my own universe of worlds and characters.
-I enjoy using a mix of media including projection, illustration, sculpture, live performance and magic to tell a story.
+I am happiest collaborating with kind, empathic people, using a mix of media including projection, illustration, sculpture, live performance and magic to tell a story.

 Do you enjoy working within limitations, or do you prefer to be given full creative control?